tock/tock-bootloader/README.md

 Bootloader Operation
 --------------------

-When reset, the board enters the bootloader and checks the status of the `BOOTLOADER_SELECT_PIN`.
-If the pin is high, the bootloader exits by moving the location of the vector table to address `0x10000` and then jumping to that address.
-If the pin is low, the board enters bootloader mode and waits for commands to be sent over UART.
-To exit the bootloader mode, the chip must be reset with the `BOOTLOADER_SELECT_PIN` pulled high.
+When reset, the board enters the bootloader and checks whether it should continue to run the bootloader, or jump to the kernel.
+The bootloader uses the `BootloaderEntry` trait to determine if it should stay in the bootloader.
+The method of staying in the bootloader can vary based on the board.
+Some options:

+- Check a GPIO pin.
+If the pin is high then stay in the bootloader.
+- Check a special memory address or register.
+If a magic value is stored there, then stay in the bootloader.

+If the bootloader exists, it uses the `Jumper` trait to start executing from a different starting address.
+This implementation is likely architecture-specific.

+The address the bootloader jumps to is stored in the bootloader flags section in flash.
+See below for more information.

 The list of valid commands the bootloader accepts is in the [Protocol](#over-the-wire-protocol) section.
 At a high level, the commands